ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ballerina init [-i]
 ```

-The command will initialize a simple project with a module inside of it.
+The init command will initialize a simple project with a module inside of it.
 If the folder where this command is run has Ballerina source files or subfolders, those will be placed into the new project.

 You can optionally run `init` in interactive mode where you can specify overrides for the default files and folders that are created.
 We will extend the `init` command in the future to be a general purpose template generator creating projects from templates defined by others than the Ballerina team.